• Skip to primary navigation

 3. Add chicken and seasoning.
 Next, reduce the heat to medium, add in the 8 ounces of chicken hearts, and season with ¼ teaspoon of salt & pepper to taste.

 4. Cook.
-Cook the combination for an additional 5-8 minutes, making sure to stir frequently.
+Cook the combination for an additional 5-8 minutes, stirring frequently.

 5. Add butter.
 Once the chicken hearts reach an internal temperature of 165°F (74°C), add the optional 1 tablespoon of butter, if using, and stir to melt it.
 Serve immediately.

-Chicken hearts are super versatile and taste great with many side dishes!
-Try them with some potatoes O'Brien and sauteed green beans!
+Try them with some potatoes O'Brien and sauteed green beans.
 Enjoy!

 • To store: Keep any leftovers in a sealed container in the fridge for a maximum of three days.